How I found adventure with meaning with Global Village

 By Lindsey Herbel

 My first trip was to Honduras.
 Because I’d played it safe for so long I was nervous to be traveling alone to a developing country.
-Coordinating an international meet spot in a city of millions for 15 travelers is like something out of the show Amazing Race, but our fearless trip leader managed it and all of my fears about being alone immediately melted away when I met our group.
+Coordinating an international meet spot in a city of millions for 15 travelers was like something out of the show Amazing Race, but our fearless trip leader managed it and all of my fears about being alone immediately melted away after I met our group.

-We hauled bricks, mixed concrete, and dug septic tank ditches in the hot sun.
+We hauled bricks, mixed concrete and dug septic tank ditches in the hot sun.
 We were happy to do it.
-Each morning we arrived to the build site with a renewed sense of purpose and proudly built alongside the men, women, and kids that would live in the homes.
-Each day we left, sweaty and exhausted, but filled with joy and happiness.
+Each morning we arrived to the build site with a renewed sense of purpose and proudly built alongside the men, women and kids that would live in the homes.
+Each day we left sweaty and exhausted, but filled with joy and happiness.
 I met one of my best friends in the world, Laura, on that Habitat trip.

 The next year Laura and I traveled to Indonesia for a Habitat build.
 We worked alongside a family with two young daughters who were desperately missing their mother.
 She was in New Zealand working on a kiwi farm; she made the choice to sacrifice months away from her daughters because she could make 10 times more money in New Zealand, and thus afford to send her girls to secondary school.
 I’ve never been more proud to do something as I was when we helped build a home for those girls.

 The following year I went to Guatemala, where we built with a young mother who worked as a schoolteacher.
 Last month I got back from Thailand, where we built with the most thankful, warm and gracious family that I’ve ever met.
 When we finished their home, the entire community came to the dedication and there was dancing in the streets and many tears of happiness shed.